DIAGNijmegen/website-content/content/pages/projects/ai-brachial-plexus-segmentation.md

 finished: false
 type: general
 template: project-single
-people: Michel Botros, Rob Tolboom
+people: Michel Botros, Jeroen van der Laak
 description: The goal of this study is to gather 500 ultrasound images of the brachial plexus in 250 healthy adults and then train a deep learning model to segment the ultrasound images.